Masterminds/sprig/docs/dicts.md

 ## values

-The `values` function is similar to `keys`, except it returns a new `list` with all the values of the source `dict`.
+The `values` function is similar to `keys`, except it returns a new `list` with all the values of the source `dict` (only one dictionary is supported).

 ```
 $vals := values $myDict